niklasramo/eventti/README.md

 counter === 1; // true
 ```

-You can also import the specific emitter via submodules, like this:
+You can also import a specific emitter via submodules, like this:

 ```typescript
 import { Emitter } from 'emi/emitter';